Set up Google Gemini

 }

 The authorization field controls how Aperture sends the API key.
 The x-goog-api-key value sends the key in a x-goog-api-key header, which the direct Gemini API requires.
-The gemini_generate_content flag tells Aperture to use the Gemini API format instead of the default OpenAI chat completions format.
+The gemini_generate_content flag configures Aperture to use the Gemini API format instead of the default OpenAI chat completions format.

 Google publishes -latest aliases (such as gemini-flash-latest) that resolve to the current stable version, so you can use either specific or alias model names.
 For the full list of available models, refer to the Google AI documentation.
 Refer to the provider compatibility reference for the full list of flags.